Nile monitor

-The Nile monitor (Varanus niloticus) is a large member of the monitor family (Varanidae) found throughout most of Sub-Saharan Africa and along the Nile, with invasive populations in North America.
-The population in West African forests and savannahs is sometimes recognized as a separate species, the West African Nile monitor (V. stellatus).
-It is one of the largest lizards in the world reaching and even surpassing the perentie by size.
+The Nile monitor (Varanus niloticus) is a large member of the monitor family (Varanidae) found throughout most of Sub-Saharan Africa, particularly in drier regions, and along the Nile River and its tributaries in East Africa.
+Additionally, there are modern, invasive populations in North America.
+The population found in West African forests and savannahs is sometimes recognized as a separate species, the West African Nile monitor (V. stellatus).
+While it is dwarfed by its larger relatives, such as the Komodo dragon, the Asian water monitor or the crocodile monitor, it is still one of the largest lizards in the world, reaching (and even surpassing) Australia's perentie in size.
 Other common names include the African small-grain lizard, as well as iguana and various forms derived from it, such as guana, water leguaan or river leguaan (leguan, leguaan, and likkewaan mean monitor lizard in South African English, and can be used interchangeably).

-A feral population of the lizards, descended from escaped or intentionally released pets, has become established in several locations in Florida.
+A feral population of Nile monitors (descended from escaped or intentionally-released pets) has become established in several locations in South Florida.
+In addition to any illegally-released animals, it is speculated that during particularly intense hurricane seasons in Florida, many reptiles potentially escape when their enclosures are damaged or inadvertently unlocked; as Florida has a semi-tropical to tropical climate, many reptiles are housed outdoors, and poorly-secured enclosures may become damaged during bad storms.
+Along with Nile monitors, Florida is infamous for its feral populations of agamas, Argentine black and white tegus, Burmese pythons, green iguanas, Madagascar giant day geckos, and panther and veiled chameleons, among others.
+Many of these species are thought to be descendants of hurricane escapees.

 Taxonomy

 Members of the Nile monitor species group were already well known to Africans in ancient times.
 For example, they were commonly caught, likely as food, in the Djenné-Djenno culture at least a millennium ago.

 The Nile monitor twice was given a scientific name by Carl Linnaeus: First as Lacerta monitor in 1758 in the 10th edition of Systema Naturae, the starting point of zoological nomenclature.
 He described it again in 1766 as Lacerta nilotica.
 Despite being older, the name proposed in 1758 is invalid because it was rejected in ICZN opinion 540, making the name of 1766 valid.
 The genus Varanus was coined in 1820 by Blasius Merrem.
 Six years later Leopold Fitzinger moved the Nile monitor into this genus as Varanus niloticus, the currently accepted scientific name for the species.